williamowen65/atlas-the-public-think-tank/README.md

 ## Features

 Atlas boasts a wide range of features to enhance user experience and facilitate collaboration.
-Here’s a comprehensive list of the planned features.
+Hereâ€™s a comprehensive list of the planned features.

 ### Core Features